Preconditions of argument

 For example, Murray Rothbard's claim that ancaps are not anarchists does not means ancaps are not anarchists.

-What Samuel Edward Konkin thought has no direct impact on what we should consider the word "agorism" to mean.
+What Samuel Edward Konkin thought does not dictate what we should consider the word "agorism" to mean.

 Practicality doesn't affect justifiability.